 Prior to joining the Fund, Aaron worked at Neuberger Berman within the Portfolio Analysis & Risk group for over three years.
 At Neuberger Berman, he was responsible for working with the firm’s various institutional Equity, Fixed Income, and Multi-Asset class portfolio management teams by providing investment insights on portfolio construction and risk factor analytics.

-Aaron has earned a BBA in Finance from Baruch College and is a candidate in the CFA program.
+Aaron has earned a BBA in Finance from Baruch College and has passed Level II of the CFA exam.